Scr1pting/Chrome-Dino-Game/README.md

 - More than one obstacle per frame

-# Extensability
+# Extensibility

-This project makes it easy to extend it because of its simple file structure.
-It is especially well-suited for machine learning applications.
+This project is easy to extend because of its simple file structure.
+It is therefore especially well-suited for machine learning applications.

 To do that, create a new folder in `src` that includes a custom implementation of `chromedino.py`.
 Since the other game elements are each contained in their own files, they can easily be imported.
-Then update the `main.py` file to start your extension.
+Then, update the `main.py` file to start your extension.

 A sample machine learning implementation is available at [Scr1pting/Chrome-Dino-AI](https://github.com/Scr1pting/Chrome-Dino-AI).
-Have fun exploring!
+It uses a neural network that is updated by an evolutionary algorithm to master the game.

 ## Run